o3de/o3de.org/content/blog/posts/vectors-matrices-matrix-order.md

 \begin{bmatrix} 1 & 0 & 3 \\\ 0 & 2 & 0 \\\ 1 & 0 & 3 \end{bmatrix} \cdot \begin{bmatrix} 1 \\\ 0 \\\ 1 \end{bmatrix} =  \begin{bmatrix} 4 \\ 0 \\ 4 \end{bmatrix}
 $$

 The matrices themselves have no concept of “row vectors” or “column vectors”, from the perspective of matrix products there’s only matrices with the same well defined rules applied.
+The only difference is that one is a \\(1x3\\) matrix and the other is \\(3x1\\) matrix.

 ## Arrays